March 10, 2021

-The wH2O: The Journal of Gender and Water invites articles for publication in its 8th volume (March 2021).
-The deadline for submission is October 15, 2020.
+The wH2O: The Journal of Gender and Water invites articles for publication in its 8th volume, issue 2 (Fall 2021).
+The deadline for submission is June 15, 2021.
 We invite authors to write research, review and case studies including but not limited to the following topics:

 - Water, Sanitation, and Hygiene (WASH) interventions

 - Role of WASH in healthcare and pandemic response

 - Role of women in water management

 - Water Infrastructure and the role of gender

 - Gender impacts of climate change (e.g., flood, drought, sea-level rise)